 The Acquisitions Directive is a maximum harmonisation directive, meaning that Member States may not gold plate the requirements and criteria set out in the Directive.
 The definition of control (at or above which the person holding such control requires regulator approval) is set at 10 per cent or more of share capital or voting rights, and the Acquisitions Directive also introduced a concept of aggregation of interests for the purposes of determining control where parties are acting in concert.
 The 3L3 Committee guidelines include some (albeit vague) guidance on the meaning of this expression in this context.

 Between 8 December 2011 and 10 February 2012, the Commission consulted on the application of the Acquisitions Directive.
 The Commission published a report on 11 February 2013, concluding that the regime is working satisfactorily.
 However, the Commission asked the ESAs to clarify their Level 3 guidelines to provide more legal certainty and to ensure consistent application throughout the EU.
-In July 2015, the Joint Committee of the ESAs published a joint consultation paper137 on draft guidelines that, once finalised, will replace the Level 3 guidelines.
-Inter alia, the draft guidelines seek to clarify the concept of indirect acquisitions of qualifying holdings and the definition of acting in concert.
-The consultation closed in October 2015 and responses have now been published.
+In July 2015, the Joint Committee of the ESAs published a joint consultation paper on draft guidelines that were finalised in December 2016144 and will apply from 1 October 2017.
+Inter alia, the guidelines seek to clarify the concept of indirect acquisitions of qualifying holdings and the definition of acting in concert.

 X REFORM OF SHADOW BANKING